marty-oehme/papis-extract/README.md

 - [x] docstrings, docstrings!
 - [ ] testing testing testing!!
     - [ ] refactor into some better abstractions (e.g. Exporter Protocol -> stdout/markdown implementations; Extractor Protocol -> PDF implementation)
+- [ ] dependency injection for extractor/exporter/formatter/annotation modules
+    - [ ] any call to papis.config should start from init and be injected?

 features to be implemented: